Samyang Foods: Legal Issues

 In the 1980s, Samyang Food began producing other products such as snacks, dairy products, and sauces.
 The demand for instant noodles in Korea increased, followed by increasing exports to Japan and the United States.
 In 1989, allegations arose that Samyang used unsafe industrial oil in their noodles.
-Although ultimately cleared of any wrongdoing, this scandal harmed the company's reputation, and contributed to ending its dominance in the instant noodle market.
+Although ultimately cleared of any wrongdoing, this scandal harmed the company's reputation and contributed to ending its dominance in the instant noodle market.

-In 2018, Samyang Foods Co. reached an agreement with its U.S. subsidiary, Samyang USA, to resolve a nearly $1 billion US dollar legal battle.
-Samyang USA paid $4.1 million in reparation.
+In 2018, Samyang Foods Co. reached an agreement with its U.S. subsidiary, Samyang USA, to resolve a nearly US$1 billion legal battle.
+Samyang USA paid $4.1 million in reparations.

-In 2019, the settlement of two class actions against Defendant Samyang Foods Co. have been approved by the Supreme Court of British Columbia and the Superior Court of Justice of Ontario.
-Terms of settlement include that Samyang Foods pay $288,586.98 dollars in compensation.
+In 2019, the settlement of two class actions against Defendant Samyang Foods was approved by the Supreme Court of British Columbia and the Superior Court of Justice of Ontario.
+Terms of settlement include that Samyang Foods pay $288,586.98 in compensation.

-On January 25, 2019, Samyang chairman Jeon In Jang was sentenced to prison for 3 years for embezzling $5 billion Won (USD $4.43 million) of his company's funds.
-His wife and CEO of Samyang, Kim Jung-soo, was given a 2-year prison term, albeit suspended for 3 years, on the same charges.
+On January 25, 2019, Samyang chairman Jeon In Jang was sentenced to prison for 3 years for embezzling $5 billion Won (US$4.43 million) of his company's funds.
+His wife and CEO of Samyang, Kim Jung-soo, was given a 2-year prison term, albeit suspended for 3 years, on the exact charges.
 Since Jeon's imprisonment, Kim has assumed her husband's leadership duties.

+In June 2024, Denmark recalled three variants of Samyang's spicy ramen noodle products after the Danish Veterinary and Food Administration assessed the levels of capsaicin in a single packet to be high enough to pose a risk of the consumer developing acute poisoning.
+The recall was upheld for Buldak 3x Spicy Hot Chicken, the spiciest of the three, but was reversed for the other two variants a month later after an updated risk assessment by the Food Institute of the Technical University of Denmark revealed lower capsaicin levels in those variants.